Goldenbeehive/Doro-tauri/README.md

 ### Timer Controls

 - **Start/Pause/Continue**: Click the button to start the timer.
 While running, click again to pause, and click once more to continue.
-- **State Change**: Click on the mode (Pomodoro, Short Break, Long Break) to switch between different modes.
+- **Reset**: Click on the Reset button to reset a timer after you start it.

 ### Editable Mode